 Turning Japanese and Famous Suicides of the Japanese Empire

-She has received two Pushcart Prize nominations, The Academy of American Poets’ James Wright Prize, The Minnesota Emerging Writer Award, and a Gesell Award for nonfiction, as well as funding from the Arizona Commission on the Arts, Minnesota State Arts Board, Metropolitan Regional Arts Council (MRAC), and Southeast Minnesota Arts Council (SEMAC).
+She has received The Academy of American Poets’ James Wright Prize, The Minnesota Emerging Writer Award, a Gesell Award for nonfiction, the Spark Leadership Grant from Coalition for Asian American Leaders (CAAL), and two Pushcart Prize nominations, as well as funding from the Arizona Commission on the Arts, Minnesota State Arts Board, Metropolitan Regional Arts Council (MRAC), and Southeast Minnesota Arts Council (SEMAC).
 She has been a two-time participant in The Loft Literary Center’s Mentor Series, once for poetry (mentors: Elizabeth Alexander, G.E.
 Patterson) and once for nonfiction (mentors: Toi Derricotte, Patricia Weaver Francisco), as well as a two-time participant in The Playwrights’ Center’s Many Voices Program.

-Before she decided to focus on writing, Katie was an actor in the Twin Cities and worked with companies like Mu Performing Arts, MaMa mOsAiC Theatre, The Guthrie, Pangea World Theater, Red Eye, Outward Spiral, and The History Theater.
-She has also worked as an organizer for numerous groups, including Asian Pacific Community in Action (APCA), the National Asian Pacific American Women’s Forum (NAPAWF), OCA-Greater Phoenix Chapter, the 2011 National APIA Spoken Word & Poetry Summit, MN Advocates for Human Rights International Women’s Day, and the Twin Cities leg of Still Present Pasts, a national touring exhibit centered around the Korean War.
+Katie was a longtime actor in the Twin Cities and worked with companies like Theater Mu, MaMa mOsAiC Theatre, Guthrie Theatre, Pangea World Theater, Red Eye, Outward Spiral, and The History Theater.
+She has also worked as a nonprofit fundraising and organizational consultant for numerous groups, including Asian Pacific Community in Action (APCA), the National Asian Pacific American Women’s Forum (NAPAWF), OCA-Greater Phoenix Chapter, Unitarian Universalist Church of Savannah, Loop It Up, Transformation Table, The 2011 National APIA Spoken Word & Poetry Summit, and the Twin Cities leg of Still Present Pasts, a national touring exhibit centered around the Korean War.

 Katie currently works as a Development Officer for the Center for Science in the Public Interest (CSPI), a food and nutrition consumer advocacy nonprofit based in Washington, D.C.